 The fairly new wave of telehealth / telemedicine is giving more people (especially older adults) greater opportunities to get help from a medical professional than ever before.
 This is especially useful for the elderly who are bed bound or otherwise cannot leave the house for a number of reasons.
-It’s also especially useful for their caregivers as well.
+It’s also very helpful for their caregivers.

-There are two main factors that are propelling the popularity of telehealth services.
+There are two main factors that are propelling the popularity of virtual consultations and telehealth services.

 - The growing number of Baby Boomers – did you know that 10,000 seniors a day turn 65?

 - The declining number of physicians – per the Association of American Medical Colleges – “The United States will see a shortage of up to nearly 122,000 physicians by 2032 as demand for physicians continues to grow faster than supply…”

 This combination of more patients and fewer physicians has fueled the increase in the number of Nurse Practitioners (NP) and Physician Assistants (PA) which is helping to alleviate the burden on the healthcare industry.

 You may have noticed that that last few times you’ve visited a doctor’s office you most often have seen the NP or the PA instead of the doctor.
 This is very common as the caseload for many physicians is overwhelming.

 Using an online doctor visit will most likely also produce the same result – meaning that you may end up having a consultation with an NP or a PA versus a doctor.
 But my point here is that I don’t want you to disqualify the medical professional online because he/she is not a doctor.
 They’ll still provide quality healthcare.

 I personally opt for an NP or a PA when I go to a doctor’s office simply because they tend to spend more time with me.
 I find that they tend to listen better and I like the idea that both PA’s and NP’s have to re-take their national boards every few years – whereas physicians do not.